NetDocuments

 NetDocuments Review for Law Firms

-In our extensive NetDocuments review, we’ll cover features, pricing, implementation and alternatives for law firms.
 Document Management often lives at the epicenter of a law firm’s technology, housing all of the firm’s important, matter-related documents, email and other content.
-Especially as law firms grow to to 5 or more total staff, the need for a robust, capable Document Management System grows.

-At Uptime Legal, we help law firms evaluate legal software, implement new technology and move their firm’s to the cloud.
 In this article, we’ll provide a comprehensive review of NetDocuments, a document management product used by law firms.
-We’ll explore features, benefits, drawbacks, pricing, user feedback and alternatives.
+We’ll explore features, benefits, drawbacks, pricing, user feedback, alternatives, and more.

 Introduction to Legal Document Management

-A Document Management System (DMS) is software that, to varying degrees, helps businesses manage their documents, email and other data.
-The scope, features and capabilities of any given Document Management application varies from product to product; though broadly speaking, Document Management software performs the following functions
+The scope, features and capabilities of any given Document Management application varies from product to product; though broadly speaking, Document Management software performs the following functions:

 Core Features